-The current year District projects include: Gravois Greenway, Chouteau Greenway, CAR 3/16th Greenway, Maline Greenway, Meramec Greenway, St. Vincent Greenway, Centennial Greenway, Missouri Greenway, Mississippi Greenway, Deer Creek Greenway, Sunset Greenway, Fee Fee Greenway, River Des Peres Greenway, Dardenne Greenway, as well as collaborative planning projects.
+The current year District projects include: CAR 3/16th Greenway, Gravois Greenway, Mississippi Greenway, Brickline Greenway, St. Vincent Greenway, Meramec Greenway, Centennial Greenway, Deer Creek Greenway, Maline Greenway, as well as collaborative planning projects.
 Project expenses include various grants to agencies that oversee the development projects as well as significant professional fees in the areas of acquisition costs, legal fees, architectural and design consultation, consulting fees, etc.

-District staff full-time equivalents increased from twenty-four in 2018 to twenty-seven in 2019, therefore Salaries and Fringe Benefits have increased at a similar rate.
-Salaries comprise 80.0% of Salary and Fringe Benefits.
+District staff full-time equivalents decreased from twenty-seven in 2019 to twenty-five in 2020, therefore Salaries and Fringe Benefits have decreased at a similar rate.
+Salaries comprise 81.9% of Salary and Fringe Benefits.

-Contractual and professional services include legal fees, public relations, graphic design, accounting and various consulting fees which continued in 2019.
-Fees were lower in 2019 than 2018 as one time employment fees were incurred in 2018 only.
+Contractual and professional services include legal fees, public relations, graphic design, accounting and various consulting fees which continued in 2020.
+Fees were higher in 2020 than 2019 due to legal fees related to the new lease negotiations and an analysis of our operation and maintenance agreements.